ryanj/irc-leaderboard-quickstart/README.md

     process.env.OPENSHIFT_MYSQL_DB_USERNAME  - DB Username
     process.env.OPENSHIFT_MYSQL_DB_PASSWORD  - DB Password

-When embedding a NoSQL database using 'rhc app cartridge add', you can reference environment variables for username, host and password.
+When embedding a NoSQL database using `rhc app cartridge add`, you can reference environment variables for username, host and password.
 Example for MongoDB: